The

 their people.
 The Jews are our enemies and as such they hate,

 poison, and exterminate us.
-Romanian leaders who cross into their
+Romanian leaders who cross into

-it.”
 (For My Legionaries)

 However,

-one of the members of this group, Vernichescu,
+one of the members of this group, Vernichescu, decided to betray

-decided that honesty was the only noble way to deal with the
+was the only noble way to deal with the situation, and took full

-plot.
-They spent some time in jail, where they felt a living
+responsibility for the assassination plot.
+They spent some time in

-spiritual force in the icon of Saint Michael the Archangel at the
+Saint Michael the Archangel at the prison church, which led them

-prison church, which led them to decide that a new group they
+to decide that a new group they would create should be named The

-would create should be named The Legion of Michael the Archangel.
+Legion of Michael the Archangel.

 The

-trial for the assassination plot was held at Bucharest, at which Codreanu
+trial for the assassination plot was held at Bucharest, at which

-government’s betrayal of the will of the Romanian people.
+at the government’s betrayal of the will of the Romanian people.

-However, upon leaving, Ion Mota felt
+However, upon leaving, Ion Mota felt that they could not succeed

-that they could not succeed in their efforts without killing their
+in their efforts without killing their betrayer, whom they

-Mota had shot him in his cell on the
+recently discovered was Vernichescu.
+Mota shot him in his cell on

-be tried for murder later (although he was acquitted there as
+to be tried for murder later (although he was acquitted there as

 well, since few had sympathy for the traitor).